Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Method

 \section{Method}

-In this section, we first introduce the core concept of our proposed Gradient Multi-Subspace Tuning (GEMS) framework and its underlying principle of subspace tuning, which enables efficient full-parameter optimization for LLMs (see Section~\ref{sec:subspace}).
-We then present the two main components of GEMS, as illustrated in Figure~\ref{fig:method}: multi-subspace decomposition (see Section~\ref{sec:multi}) and null-space projection (see Section~\ref{sec:null}).
-Finally, we describe the overall training algorithm and analyze the memory and optimization efficiency of GEMS in comparison with the widely used PEFT approach, \textit{i.e.}, LoRA~\citep{hu2022lora} (see Section~\ref{sec:training}).
+In this section, we first introduce the core concept of our proposed Gradient Multi-Subspace Tuning (GEMS) framework and its underlying principle of subspace tuning, which enables efficient full-parameter optimization for LLMs (\ref{sec:subspace}).
+We then present the two main components of GEMS, as illustrated in Figure~\ref{fig:method}: multi-subspace decomposition (\ref{sec:multi}) and null-space projection (\ref{sec:null}).
+Finally, we describe the overall training algorithm and analyze the memory and optimization efficiency of GEMS in comparison with the widely used PEFT approach, \textit{i.e.}, LoRA~\citep{hu2022lora} (\ref{sec:training}).